mk-fg/fgtk/README.md

 Useful for maintaining non-mkdocs .md files for git forges and such, where otherwise nothing will indicate any potential issues.

-["Basic markdown syntax/links checks ..." blog post] might have a bit more info/context for this script.
+["Basic markdown syntax/links checks ..." blog post] might have a bit more info/context for this script.\
+See also `-h/--help` for a list of unclear syntax choices and odd special-cases, if any.

 ["Basic markdown syntax/links checks ..." blog post]: https://blog.fraggod.net/2024/01/17/basic-markdown-syntaxlinks-checks-after-rst-md-migration.html